AddressMaudlins Road, Castle Street Trim, Co Meath TrimSee nearby area

 Interesting places nearby

 This remarkably preserved edifice was Ireland's largest Anglo-Norman fortification and is proof of Trim's medieval importance.
 Hugh de...

 Almost everything commercial in Trim is on or near Market St. That huge steeple you see just south belongs to St Patrick's Church, parts...

-Buzzing local favourite, with a casual atmosphere and an eclectic menu spanning nachos to teriyaki chicken with noodles, and duck wontons.
+Buzzing local favourite, with a casual atmosphere and an eclectic menu spanning from seafood pasta to teriyaki chicken with noodles.